Minhtyyufa/CloudComputing/two_phase_commit_multinode/README.md

     - This signifantly reduces the amount of dead time that each participant goes through per transaction.

-## What's new in Revision 3?
+## What's new in Multi-Node?

-- Implemented a server and client handler in order to convert the algorithm to an-node threaded algorithm
+- Implemented a server and client handler in order to apply the algorithm to multiple machines
 - Added server code that will transfer messages to different nodes
-- The participants now send messages through a socket
+- The participants and controller now send messages through a socket

 ## Resources